Great Links to All Sorts of Things

 • HMI Pin Configurations For Different Manufacturers

-Every gaffer's greatest annoyance; you have a non-Arri head or ballast and need to know if it is compatible with your cables, etc. It's an oddly a difficult thing to find out.
+Every gaffer's annoyance; you have a non-Arri head or ballast and need to know if it is compatible with your cables, etc. It's an oddly a difficult thing to find out.
 The Glenair HMI connector catalog has a chart for HMI pin configurations:

 https://www.airelectro.com/downloads/Glenair-HMI-Lighting-Catalog.pdf